-The Geochemistry Group will be introducing a new mentoring program: the Geochemistry Group Mentor Scheme (GGMS).
-The objective is to connect early career researchers (ECRs) and PhD students with more established geochemists, people they might not normally have the opportunity to meet, or to hold in-depth discussions with, over an extended time period.
+The objective of the Geochemistry Group Mentor Scheme (GGMS) is to connect early career researchers (ECRs) and PhD students with more established geochemists, people they might not normally have the opportunity to meet, or to hold in-depth discussions with, over an extended time period.

 1. About the scheme

-This scheme will involve a time commitment of at least 5 meetings between mentors and mentees over the course of an academic year:
+This scheme will involve a time commitment of 4 to 5 meetings between mentors and mentees over the course of an academic year:

-• A further three 1:1 sessions of at least 40 minutes between mentor and mentee will be organised, either in virtual format or in person (e.g., at a workshop or conference such as the Geochemistry Group Research in Progress (GGRiP) meeting).
+- A further two or three 1:1 sessions of at least 40 minutes between mentor and mentee will be organised, either in virtual format or in person (e.g., at a workshop or conference such as the Geochemistry Group Research in Progress (GGRiP) meeting).
 The sessions will discuss ways to achieve the goals identified in the kick-off meeting.

-Applicants to the mentorship scheme will have the opportunity to fill out an expression of interest form (https://docs.google.com/forms/d/e/1FAIpQLSfq1-P1wMena2CKAu6eRrcekjACkG70Oj07axukrJ6kn2mu5Q/viewform), where they can detail what they would like to get out of the GGMS and what they would find most helpful in a mentor (e.g., subject area, career stage).
+Applicants to the mentorship scheme will have the opportunity to fill out an expression of interest form, where they can detail what they would like to get out of the GGMS.
 The Geochemistry Group will use this information to help match mentees with mentors, who will initially be drawn from the Geochemistry Group Committee.
-All applications to join the program should be made by October 13th to allow matching and contact between mentees and mentors before the virtual kick-off meeting.
+All applications to join the program should be made by October 10th 2025 to allow matching and contact between mentees and mentors before the virtual kick-off meeting.

 2. Eligibility